 EDUCATION & TEACHING: Pawol earned her Master’s degree in Painting from Hunter College.
 She offers more than 25 years of teaching experience.
 Jen has worked with thousands of students accumulating thousands of hours of hands-on experience.
 She is a former New York State K-12 Certified Art Educator with teaching experience in public schools and not-for-profit organizations.
 Jen is trained to work with special needs student-athletes and implements IEP learning modifications with diversified teaching strategies.
-Pawol is American Red Cross CPR and AED certified, and has completed Illinois State background checks to work with youth participants.
-Pawol has taught annually with the Major League Baseball Umpire Camps program.
+Pawol is American Red Cross CPR and AED certified, and has completed state and national background checks to work with youth participants.

 ASA National Championship in Greenwood, Indiana, 1991